TheVirtuoid/FunWithJavaScript-Public/games/snake/snake-base/Body/Body.design.md

    1. `position` (Vector) - position to check.
 Required
    2. Returns `true` if the position collides with any part of the body, `false` otherwise.
    3. Will also send the `SNAKE_COLLISION_SELF` event
+4. `getProjectedPositions(speed)` - get the body positions as if it had moved
+   1. `speed` (Number) - the speed
+   2. Returns an array of positions.
+5. `move(speed)` - Move the body
+   1. `speed` (Number) - the speed of the body
+6. `shiftDirections(firstDirection)` - shift the directions of the body segments
+   1. `firstDirection` (Vector) - the new direction of the first segment
+   2. Each segment gets the direction of the segment lower in order.
+The first segment gets the direction of the argument